bedrocklinux/bedrocklinux-userland/DESIGN.md

 - /bedrock/ is locked (see man 2 flock) by various Bedrock processes to serialize operations such as enabling/disabling strata.
 - /bedrock/bin/ contains user-facing executables.
-- /bedrock/bin/strat is an executable is used to run executables across strata.
+- /bedrock/bin/strat is an executable which changes context as needed to run executables from other strata.
 Bedrock ensures this is called behind-the-scenes to ensure cross-stratum functionality works transparently in most contexts.
 - /bedrock/bin/brl is an executable which provides most user-facing Bedrock functionality, including strata management and introspection tools.
 - /bedrock/cross/ is a virtual filesystem (only populated at runtime) which provides a view of files from other strata, modified to work across strata.
 For example, /bedrock/cross/bin/ includes executables that internally redirect through /bedrock/bin/strat.
-Bedrock ensures various programs look in /bedrock/cross to transparently support cross-stratum coordination.
+Bedrock ensures various programs automatically look in /bedrock/cross to transparently support cross-stratum coordination.
 - /bedrock/etc/ contains Bedrock configuration and other miscellaneous files.
 - /bedrock/etc/bedrock.conf is an ini-formatted file containing all user-facing Bedrock-specific configuration.